West of Fairway Buoy on the southern side of the channel

 Emsworth Jetty is available for 3.5 hours each side of high water, neap tides (assuming 1.0m draught).
-Fresh water is available.
 Waiting is restricted to 2 hours.

 Itchenor Jetty is available at all states of the tide with a depth of approximately 2m at mean low water springs.
 Fresh water is available along with a free pump-out station.
 Waiting is limited to 20 minutes only because of congestion and maintaining access for the emergency services.
 Please note that water from the jetties is not to be used for washing vessels.
 An overstay penalty of £30+VAT per hour, or part thereof, is payable by vessels exceeding the jetty waiting limits.

 Scrubbing Piles are available at Itchenor and Emsworth.
-These should be booked through the Harbour Office, Itchenor.
-For more details see the Scubbing Piles in the Additional Downloads panel.
+These should be booked through the Harbour Office, Itchenor at a cost of £18.00 per workable low tide.

 Three showers for yachtsmen have been installed at the Harbour Office, Itchenor.
-Tokens for their use are available from the harbour office and from the patrol staff or the Itchenor ferry.
+Tokens for their use are available from the Harbour Office, the patrol staff or the Itchenor ferry.